 Also important was the concept of highlighting, not replacing, existing family pieces that the homeowners did not want to part with, including a Karges dining set and custom cabinetry by Jerry Marenburg of McLean Artisans in the family room.
-Above all, the home needed to function for a family that hosts a continuous stream of birthday parties, dinner parties, play dates and out-of-town company.
+Above all, the family that hosts a continuous stream of birthday parties, dinner parties, play dates and out-of-town company.
 Spill-friendly fabrics, storage galore and easy traffic flow were requirements.

 “This family really lives at home,” Hannon says.
 “That meant the furniture had to be comfortable and the upholstery fabrics had to be able to withstand the everyday use of young children and an active family.”